dagger/dagger/docs/faq/1231-always-execute.md

 ---
 slug: /1231/always-execute
-displayed_sidebar: europa
+displayed_sidebar: '0.2'
 ---

-# Always executing an action
+# How to always execute an action ?

-Dagger implemented a way to tell Buildkit not to rely on cache for a specific action.
+Dagger implemented a way invalidate cache for a specific action.

 The `docker.#Run` and `core.#Exec` definitions have an `always` field: